- Offers are generally based on grades achieved in three A levels (or equivalent).

 - For some streams it means there are two required subjects and your third subject can be anything apart from excluded subjects (listed above)

-- For some streams there is only one required subject, in this case you must have a second science A level from Biology, Chemistry, Environmental Studies, Geography, Geology, Maths, Physics or Psychology.
+- For some streams there is only one required subject, in this case you must have a second science subject from Biology, Chemistry, Environmental Science/Studies, Geography, Geology, Maths, Physics or Psychology.
 Your third subject can be anything apart from excluded subjects (listed above).

 - Archaeology-Biology-Earth Science